Underwatering a Christmas Cactus

 Symptoms

-- segments looking thin, wrinkled, and deflated
+- segments looking thin, wrinkled, and visibly deflated rather than plump and rounded

-- overall shrunken, less plump appearance
+- an overall shrunken, less plump appearance across the whole plant rather than just a few segments

 Causes